Watershed stroke: Microemboli

-ICA occlusions
+Internal carotid artery occlusion

 Thrombi at the split of the internal carotid artery in the neck may cause watershed infarcts between the territories of the anterior cerebral artery and the middle cerebral artery.
 The resulting watershed infarcts in carotid artery blockages have mostly been considered to be due to a reduced blood flow, similar to that of hypotension.
 Imaging studies in severe internal carotid artery (ICA) disease report an incidence of watershed stroke ranging from 19% to 64%.
 Almost 40% of these watershed infarcts are attributed to narrowing of the carotid artery, which produces the reduced blood flow.

 However, a different possible explanation has emerged.
 Alternatively, the vascular occlusion could be the result of microemboli from the carotid thrombi before the lumen becomes completely blocked.
 In this scenario, the clotting becomes too severe and the clot breaks free.
 The resulting traveling clot is known as an embolus (plural emboli).
 The wall of internal carotid artery just distal to the bifurcation (split) is a common site of atherosclerosis because of the unique hemodynamic effects caused by the blood flow divider.
 As a result, thrombi formation is more prevalent there.
 In general, researches have observed that this microembolization is a frequent phenomenon during the build-up of cerebral thrombi.
 The resulting emboli are pieces of calcified plaque.
 If these microemboli are 0.1 mm in diameter, they might pass into the small branches of the vascular system.
 There they may be destroyed by protective cellular defenses, or they may cause a stroke.
 Altogether, these considerations suggest that the watershed infarcts in carotid thrombosis are caused by microembolization from mural thrombi, thrombi adherent to the vessel wall, rather than by blood flow disturbances.